mmiranda222/.statsuite/content/using-de/viewing-data/charts/customise-feature.md

 ### Chart series

 The corresponding selectors allow changing:
-- The dimension and their values displayed on the x and y axes for `scatter plots`;
+- The dimension and their values displayed on the x and y axes for `scatter plot chart`;
 - The dimension used for symbols for `horizontal symbol chart` and `vertical symbol chart`;
-- The dimension displayed on the x axis and whether observations are to be displayed as percentage or not for `stacked bar charts`.
+- The dimension displayed on the x axis and whether observations are to be displayed as percentage or not for `stacked bar chart` and `stacked row chart`.

 ---